-1. Our Economic Progress
+2. Our Economic Progress

-• Our spectacular recovery remains on track and appears to be moderating to a pace that can be sustained in the years ahead.
+- Economic recovery remains on track and is moderating to a pace that can be sustained in the years ahead.
 Real GNP grew 6.1% in 1983, and continued at a 10.1% rate in the first quarter of 1984, and 7.5% in the second quarter.
-Even with the slower growth in the 3rd quarter, this is one of our strongest recoveries.

-• With national unemployment down to 7.4%, this recovery has created 6.4 million jobs.
+Even with the slower growth in the 3rd quarter, this is one of our strongest recoveries. - With national unemployment down to 7.4%, this recovery has created 6.4 million jobs.
 Factories are operating at the highest capacity levels in 4 years, close to 82%.
-And the investment needed to sustain future growth is being made: businesses plan to increase spending on plant and equipment by 14.8% this year, the biggest increase in 18 years.

-• The best news about this recovery is that inflation is staying low.
+And the investment needed to sustain future growth is being made: businesses plan to increase spending on plant and equipment by 14.8% this year, the biggest increase in 18 years. - The best news about this recovery is that inflation is staying low.
 Producer prices in 1983 showed that smallest increase since 1984.
 The 1983 CPI increase was just 3.8%, and consumer prices indicate we can sustain strong growth with low inflation.
-Consumer price increases increased by 4.1% in fiscal 1984, and producer prices have declined in each of the last two months.

-• Growth, lower inflation, and major tax relief have translated into real income gains for all Americans.
+Consumer price increases increased by only 4.1% in fiscal 1984. - Growth, lower inflation, and major tax relief have translated into real income gains for all Americans.
 Real personal income has risen by \$116 billion since the low point of the recession (August 1982).
-For the first time since 1978, real income is growing.

-• All the trends in the economy look good.
+For the first time since 1978, real income is growing. - Trends in the economy still look good.
 Most observers believe the recent drop in the economic indicators just show a moderating pace of recovery.
-Meanwhile the prime rate-which rose from 6.5% to 21.5% under Carter-Mondale--stands at 11-1/4 to 11-1/2%.
+Meanwhile the prime rate-which rose from 6.5% to 21.5% under Carter-Mondale-stands at 11-1/4 to 11-1/2%.
 The misery index, which peaked at 24.5% in March of 1980, is around 11%.
-Auto sales and housing starts are up.
+Right not it is imperative that the Federal Reserve allow this nominflationary recovery to proceed at a healthy pace.
+With the recent drop in the discount rate and other signs of Fed earning, it looks like the Fed agrees.

-2. The Budget And The Deficit
+3. The Budget And The Deficit